PX4/PX4-user_guide/en/config_rover/ackermann.md

 2. In between waypoints (straight line) the rover speed is regulated such that it will arrive at the acceptance radius of the waypoint with the desired cornering speed.

-The rover is constrained between the default mission speed [RA_MISS_SPD_DEF](#RA_MISS_SPD_DEF) and the speed where the maximum steering angle does not cause the rover to exceed the lateral acceleration limit:
+The rover is constrained between the maximum speed [RA_MAX_SPEED](#RA_MAX_SPEED) and the speed where the maximum steering angle does not cause the rover to exceed the lateral acceleration limit:

 <!-- prettier-ignore -->
 $$ v_{min} = \sqrt{\frac{w_b \cdot a_{lat, max}}{tan(\theta_{max})}} $$